Boris Mouravieff: Switzerland

-Fearing further arrest resistance fighters of the local French Gendarmerie organised his and his family's escape on March 9, 1944 for Switzerland.
+Fearing further arrest resistance fighters of the local French Gendarmerie organised his and his family's escape on March 9, 1944, for Switzerland.
 Received as refugees, Boris and Larissa Mouravieff were assigned accommodation in a refugee camp in Randa, Valais.
 At the end of the war, they were allowed to settle in Geneva and stayed at an establishment called "Home for Intellectual Refugees", while waiting for an apartment in town.

 As a 55 year old refugee and having to start his life from scratch once again Mouravieff's financial situation was precarious.
 He earned a basic living giving lessons and making industrial translations.
 At the same time also, his wife opened the "Larissa Mouravieff Classical Dance School", which she ran for a quarter of a century.
 At the beginning, Boris Mouravieff participated by accompanying the lessons, on the piano.
 As early as April 1945, Mouravieff applied for enrolment as a student at the Graduate Institute of International Studies in Geneva.
 In 1951, he graduated from this institute for his work: "The Russian-Turkish Alliance in the Middle of the Napoleonic Wars".

 Also during this time, he began to formalize his interest and knowledge in the esoteric Christian tradition of Eastern Orthodoxy.
-Initially he planned to present this doctrine in romantic form.
-The results of this initial work can be seen in the unfinished manuscript: "Initiation - The life and dreams of Boris Kouratov").
+Initially he planned to present this doctrine in a novel.
+The results of this work can be seen in the unfinished manuscript: "Initiation - The life and dreams of Boris Kouratov").